Knight-XAura/Smart-Script-Indentation/README.md

 # Any major known issues I might run into?

-You should use this at your own risk.
-There is an issue in some cases right now where a line of code may go missing.
-Undo will bring it back, but just be aware.
-I know while testing a few times I didn't even notice that missing line til I had an error because of it causing syntax errors.
+You should use this at your own risk. throughout development I've ran into some cases where a line of code may go missing.
+Undo of course brought it back, but just be aware.